Fangyuan Art Museum

 The Fangyuan Art Museum (方圓美術館 (方圆美术馆, Fāngyuán Měishùguǎn)) is an art museum in Xihua Borough, Jiangjun District, Tainan, Taiwan.

 History

 The museum building was originally constructed in 1944 as Sui Garden, the residence of the first mayor of Jiangjun Township, Huang Qing-wu.
-Later he turned it into the Suisheng Clinic.
-In 2008, the building was purchased by an entrepreneur Lin Chen-feng.
+Later, he turned it into the Suisheng Clinic.
+In 2008, the building was purchased by an entrepreneur, Lin Chen-feng.
 He then rebuilt it to be a museum of fine arts.

 Architecture

-The building is a mixture of Taiwanese and Western architectural styles featuring the 4-section compound with corridors and arched winding cloisters.
-The front section of the building was constructed with Western architectural style and the back section is connected to Sanheyuan.
+The building is a mix of Taiwanese and Western architectural styles featuring a 4-section compound with corridors and winding, arched cloisters.
+The front section of the building was built in a Western architectural style, and the back section is connected to Sanheyuan.

 Exhibitions

-The museums displays pottery and porcelain which are commonly used in the early days of Taiwan.
+The museum displays pottery and porcelain, which were commonly used in early Taiwan.